Frederik Christian Winsløw: Early life and career

 Winsløw was born in Copenhagen, the son of medal engraver Peter Christian Winsløw and Anna Dorothea Siewers.
-In 1756, his father brought him along when he left the country to pursuit a new life in Russia but left him in Stockholm from where he was returned to his mother in Copenhagen.
+In 1756, his father brought him along when he left the country to pursuit a new life in Russia, but left him in Stockholm from where he was returned to his mother in Copenhagen.
 He served in the household of a maternal uncle from an early age.
 The uncle, a barber from Christianshavn, taught him the trade of surgery.
-At the age of 14 he also began to receive training at Frederick's Hospital where chief surgeon Alexander Kølpin "accustomed his ear, heart and hand to the surgical profession".
+At the age of 14 he also began to receive training at Frederick's Hospital where chief surgeon Alexander Kølpin "accustomed his ear, heart and hand to the surgical profession."
 He also began to follow Heinrich Callisen's lectures at the Theatrum Anatomico-chirurgicum and was trained in dissection by Georg Heuermann.
 He also followed the lectures of V. Hennings and Johan Clemens Tode.

-In 1769 the anatomist and botanist Christen Friis Rottbøll made the hard-working and ambitious seventeen-year-old student his prosector and later that same year he was appointed to army company surgeon.
+In 1769, the anatomist and botanist Christen Friis Rottbøll made the hard-working and ambitious seventeen-year-old student his prosector and later that same year he was appointed to army company surgeon.
 Callisen now saw to his further education at the Theatrum Anatomico-chirurgicum and after his return to Denmark from a journey abroad in 1771 secured him a position as assistant surgeon at the søkvæsthuset.
 That same year he also enrolled at the University of Copenhagen where he, in 1773, became prosector and began to lecture.

-In 1774-77, Winsløw served as surgeon at Frederick's Hospital, first under Kølpin and then under J. E. Behrens.
+From 1774 to 1777, Winsløw served as surgeon at Frederick's Hospital, first under Kølpin, and then under J. E. Behrens.